Density of group languages in shift spaces: Group languages and skew products

 \end{proposition}

-The proof relies on a number of key facts about the structure of the language $\cL(X)$ of the Fibonacci shift.
+The proof relies on a number of key facts about the structure of the language of the Fibonacci shift.
 An important tool is the notion of \emph{special word}.
-Recall that a word $w\in \cL(X)$ is called \emph{left special} if $aw, bw\in \cL(X)$; it is called \emph{right special} if instead $wa, wb\in\cL(X)$; and it is called \emph{bispecial} if it is both left and right special.
+Recall that, for a general shift space $X\subseteq A^\Z$, a word $w\in \cL(X)$ is called \emph{left special} if $aw, bw\in \cL(X)$ for some $a,b\in A$, $a\neq b$; it is called \emph{right special} if instead $wa, wb\in\cL(X)$ for some $a,b\in A$, $a\neq b$; and it is called \emph{bispecial} if it is both left and right special.
 Since it is Sturmian, the Fibonacci shift has the property that for every $n\in\N$, $\cL(X)\cap A^n$ contains \emph{exactly} one left and one right special factor (which might or might not coincide).
-We next establish two lemmas which are central in the proof of \cref{p:lim-fibo}. \begin{lemma} Let $u$ be a left special factor and $v$ be a right special factor in the Fibonacci shift $X$. \begin{enumerate} \item The word $u' = \sigma^2(ub)$ is also left special. \item The word $v' = \sigma^2(va)$ is also right special. \end{enumerate} \end{lemma}
+We next establish two lemmas which are central in the proof of Proposition~\ref{p:lim-fibo}. \begin{lemma} Let $u$ be a left special factor and $v$ be a right special factor in the Fibonacci shift $X$. \begin{enumerate} \item The word $u' = \sigma^2(ub)$ is also left special. \item The word $v' = \sigma^2(va)$ is also right special. \end{enumerate} \end{lemma}